GoogleChrome/web.dev/src/site/content/en/blog/compat2021-midyear/index.md

 ## Overall score improvements

-Since the announcement in March, all three browser engines have improved their Compat2021 scores:
+Since the announcement in March, all three browser engines have improved their Compat 2021 scores:

 * Chrome and Edge Dev went from 86 to 92.
 * Firefox went from 83 to 86.